 There are also places for people to shop, namely the Thrift as well as Family Stores.
 To meet this need of financial aid, the centers in Suffolk and Middlesex County Massachusetts use donations and money from the thrift stores. this gives them the ability to provide very limited amounts of funds for paying rent, utility bills, food, or other expenses.
 People who have just lost a job may receive assistance too.

 Case managers from the Salvation Army may help people get through the tough times and help individuals prevent a future financial crisis.
 Programs that can help families are wide ranging.
 They include the services below.

+Family Services Bureau and Emergency Assistance is a broad name for a variety of resources.
+Many Boston area families and individuals who need help can look into financial aid on an as-needed basis.
 Each client is given individual, one on one attention during the process of evaluation, intake, social services and case management.
 After this process they will be directed to programs that can help them, if they qualify.

 Good Neighbor Energy Fund will help qualified low income families pay their heating, electric, gas, and fuel oil bills.
 Applicants need to be faced with temporary financial hardship or difficulties.
 People who apply can’t be qualified for other state of Massachusetts or federal government assistance, so The Salvation Army is a last resort for Suffolk and Middlesex County families.

 The fund was really intended for people who might otherwise not have anywhere else to turn to, including low-moderate income individuals and the working poor.
 Several energy companies and organizations worked together to establish this statewide fund years ago.

 The Good Neighbor Energy Fund has helped many families in the region avoid a shut off of their utility service.
 Since it has been created, on average a few thousands families per year are helped through the fund.
 Get more details on Massachusetts utility bill assistance programs.